gucci-ninja/Soft-Eng-Lecture-Notes/3B/4A03/README.md

         - enforces mixed use space
     4. sufficiently high population densities
         - large customer base for niche businesses

-Would you prefer city or the country or a susurb or smol town?

 ### Group Discussion 4